kriskwiatkowski/runtime_mps2/README.md

 There are 2 configurations : 'an385' (Cortex-M3) and 'an386' (Cortex-M4).
 Here below I'll build for 'an386'.

 ```
+cmake --preset an385
+cmake --build --preset an385
+cpack --preset an385

 cmake --preset an386
 cmake --build --preset an386
 cpack --preset an386